rwpogge/DEMONEXT/README.md

-# DEMONEXT Reboot
+# DEMONEXT 2025

-Repository of code and hardware/software configuration files for the 2025 DEMONEXT reboot.
+Repository of code and hardware/software configuration files for the DEMONEXT reboot project begun in 2025.

 This repository was split off from the alpha-level development version on https://github.com/kyleecpi/DEMONEXT after deployment of the telescope and instrumentation at Sierra Remote Observatories in March 2026, migrating a snapshot of the original alpha